florian-ariasu/tank-battle-opengl-simulation/README.md

 ### 🤝 Contributing
 #### How to Contribute
-We welcome contributions!
-Follow these steps:
+In order to contribute, follow these steps:
 1. **Fork** this repository.
 2. **Clone** your forked repository.
 3. Create a **feature branch** (`feature/new-enhancement`).